Taking that first step to do anything is always the most difficult!

 Finding HHA Training

-You can receive training to become a home health aide from:
+You can receive training from:

-- local health care agencies
+- home health care agencies

 - community colleges